 Eight calibrators with known concentrations of eACTH were used to generate a standard curve for canine analysis.
-The shaded region represents the reported dynamic range of the TRUFORMA eACTH Assay.
+The shaded region represents the reported dynamic range of the TRUFORMA eACTH Assay for canine plasma samples.

-Assay Correlation Between TRUFORMA® eACTH Canine Assay and Siemens IMMULITE® ACTH Assay
+Assay Correlation Between TRUFORMA eACTH Assay and Siemens IMMULITE ACTH Assay

 Assay correlation and Bland-Altman bias plot analysis evaluate the agreement and commutability of a new test method with a comparative or reference method.
-A total of 54 individual canine plasma samples were run on the same freeze-thaw cycle on the TRUFORMA[®] and Siemens IMMULITE[®] devices.
-The instrument reports concentrations based on the standard curve, and results were used to generate correlation and bias plots.
+A total of 54 individual canine samples were run on the same freeze-thaw cycle on the TRUFORMA and Siemens IMMULITE devices.
+The instruments report concentrations based on their respective standard curves and these results were used to generate correlation and bias plots.

-The TRUFORMA canine eACTH assay showed high correlation (R=0.98) with the Siemens IMMULITE (Figure 6A), while bias analysis depicted scatter with no apparent bias at the lower end of the dynamic range where clinical decisions regarding ADH versus PDH and primary versus secondary hypoadrenocorticism occur (Figure 6B).
+The TRUFORMA eACTH assay showed high correlation (R=0.98) with the Siemens IMMULITE for canine plasma samples (Figure 6A), while bias analysis depicted scatter with no apparent bias at the lower end of the dynamic range where clinical decisions regarding ADH versus PDH and primary versus secondary hypoadrenocorticism occur (Figure 6B).